sonelu/SPR2005/README.md

-- Dual Dynamixel bus with very low latency (connected on SPI and not USB like the standard Robotis interfaces); supports speeds up to 2Mbps and the board can be fitted with Moles SPOX (for AX and MX servos), Molex Micro Latch (for XL-320) or JST-XE (for X series servos).
+- Dual Dynamixel bus with very low latency (connected on SPI and not USB like the standard Robotis interfaces); supports speeds up to 2Mbps and the board can be fitted with Molex SPOX (for AX and MX servos), Molex Micro Latch (for XL-320) or JST-XE (for X series servos).
 Only TTL models supported (no RS485)